 This example comes from Andre Clouet.
 It’s brut nature, meaning that it’s as dry as a Champagne can be.
 This is also a grower Champagne.

 Franciacorta is a sparkling wine from Lombardy, Italy.
 In 1967, Franciacorta became the first region in Italy to specify that their wines must be produced with the méthode champenoise.
-This treatment sets it apart from prosecco, which can come from a variety of regions across Italy, and is generally fermented using the charmat or tank method.
+This process sets it apart from prosecco, which can come from a variety of regions across Italy, and is generally fermented using the charmat or tank method.
 Although these methods will create carbonation in wine, they won’t yield the complex flavors and deep color found in a traditionally fermented bottle.
 If you’re looking for a substitute for Champagne, Franciacorta is the way to go.

 This bottle from Bellavista is a chardonnay-led blend.
 It’s full of tangy citric acidity and ripe fruit, with hints of green apple and baked apple.
 The bubbles are fine and lively.